rtagliaviaz/cryptocurrency-discord-bot/README.md

 We learned how to make a cryptocurrency discord bot using **discord.js** and **node.js**.

-I really hope you have been able to follow the post without any trouble, otherwise i apologize, please leave me your doubts or comments.
+I really hope you have been able to follow the post without any trouble, otherwise I apologize, please leave me your doubts or comments.

 [You can contact me by telegram if you need to hire a Full Stack developer.](https://t.me/rtagliajs)